How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 The application will be reviewed within 10 days of receiving the application.
 If your application is approved, a card will be mailed within 3 weeks.

 - $50 – Application Fee

-If a patient requires help getting their medicine from an Alternative Treatment Center, they can nominate up to two caregivers during the registration process.
+If patients require help getting their medicine from an Alternative Treatment Center, they can nominate up to two caregivers during registration.
 Once the program has approved a patient’s or caregiver’s registration, the patient or caregiver will get an email with payment instructions.

 The following paperwork must also be submitted:

 - A recent full-face, front facing photograph, taken within the last 60 days against a plain, white background

 - A government-issued photo ID, such as unexpired NJ driver’s license or New Jersey County ID showing patient’s name and current address

 - A proof of New Jersey residency, such as utility bill from the last 90 days